-Two hours seems to be the magic (and dreaded) number of hours many babies will sleep before waking again.
+Two hours seems to be the magic (and dreaded!) number of hours many babies will sleep before waking again.
 All.
 Night.
 Long.

-Let's start by looking at your 6-12 week old baby:
+Let's start by looking at your newborn baby...

-By around 6 weeks, your baby will hopefully have started consolidating their sleep into more noticeable awake and nap periods in the day and might well have begun sleeping in longer stretches overnight.
+By around 6 weeks, your baby will hopefully have started consolidating their sleep into more noticeable awake and nap periods in the day and might well have begun sleeping in longer stretches overnight too.
 Their night-time sleep cycles at this age are around 4-6 hours long, and this is why your baby might start doing these longer stints at night, waking just once or twice for a feed.
-When this happens, you feel like a new person again after coming through the tricky and exhausting newborn phase!
+When this happens, you can feel like a new person again after coming through the tricky and exhausting newborn phase!

-Suppose that hasn’t happened, and your baby is waking every 2 hours overnight.
+Suppose that hasn’t happened though, and your baby is still waking every 2 hours overnight.
 In that case, there are many possible reasons for this, including:

 By around 12 weeks, some babies will have been sleeping like champs, sometimes even through the whole night!
 Until...

-Around 4 months, your baby may start waking every 2 hours overnight because their sleep cycles have matured and shortened to be just 2 hours in length, after which they will enter a very light sleep phase and easily wake, often needing help get back to sleep.
+Towards the end of each sleep cycle they will enter a very light sleep phase and easily wake, often needing help get back to sleep.
 The solution to this is to encourage "self-settling" so that your baby can happily drift off back to sleep on their own.

-Between 4 - 6 months, if your baby is already self-settling, you may experience them having a noisy resettle every 2 hours where they will wake and cry briefly and then go back to sleep.
-If they aren’t self-settling yet or something else is bothering them, they will often wake up completely and need your help to go back to sleep.
-Every 2 hours.
+Between 4 - 6 months, if your baby is already self-settling, you may experience them having a noisy resettle every 2 hours.
+This is where they will wake and cry briefly and then go back to sleep.
+If your baby is resettling back to sleep without your help, it's totally fine to leave them to it.

-This means that if your baby has learnt to go to sleep by being actively settled, i.e. by you feeding or rocking them to sleep or by using a pacifier (that they cannot yet replace themselves), they will start to need that method replicated every time they wake between sleep cycles in the day (45 minutes) and at night (2 hours); it is the only way they know how to go to sleep and go back to sleep.
+This means that if your baby has learnt to go to sleep by being actively settled, i.e. by you feeding or rocking them to sleep or by using a pacifier (that they cannot yet replace themselves), they will start to need that method replicated every time they wake between sleep cycles in the day (45 minutes) and at night (2 hours).
+This is because it is the only way they know how to go to sleep and go back to sleep!

-Many babies this age can learn sleep cues and associations to help them fall asleep without the need to be actively settled; things such as white noise, having a dark room, a consistent bedtime/nap routine and having age-appropriate awake times are all great ways to encourage your baby to self-settle to sleep.
+Many babies this age can learn sleep cues and associations to help them fall asleep without the need to be actively settled.
+Things such as white noise, having a dark room, a consistent bedtime/nap routine and having age-appropriate awake times are all great ways to encourage your baby to self-settle to sleep.

 So what can you do to encourage some longer stretches of sleep overnight?